Anxiety ☁️ dark

 In As It Was Said (Itivuttaka)

-The Buddha describes three qualities that lead to the decline of a trainee bhikkhu and three qualities that lead to non-decline.
+The Buddha describes three things that lead to the decline of a trainee bhikkhu and three things that lead to non-decline.

 The Buddha teaches that one could be far from him despite being physically close, and one could be near to him despite being physically far.
 When one sees the Dhamma, one sees the Buddha.